Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-testing-and-verification.md

 ### Workshop step 3 - Organizing the testing groups

-After lunch, we met again to begin the final step of the workshop, organizing our validation and testing into a logical order and where we felt they could be executed together.
+After lunch, we met again to begin the final step of the workshop, organizing our testing and verification into a logical order and where we felt they could be executed together.

 We tried to avoid naming these groups at first but naturally found we had some of the original environments in our delivery pipeline.
 The result can be seen below.